eneajaho/ngx-libs/README.md

 ## Take the issue
-If you want to take one issue, fel free to use `.take` in the issue comment
+If you want to take one issue, feel free to use `.take` in the issue comment
 ![img.png](src/assets/img.png)